-The main extensions to the first phase architecture are the full integration of the ICOM's and SCOM's Aggregation Platforms as well as the Home Energy Management System with the iFLEX Assistant.
+ICOM's and SCOM's Aggregation Platforms as well as the Home Energy Management System with the iFLEX Assistant are fully integrated to the architecture.
 Other important external systems for the iFA include Weather Service provided by Slovenian and Greek Meteorological Institute (SMI/GMI), DSO operated smart metering system for ingesting the household level energy consumption into the iFA, and trust management for user identity and credential handling to facilitate secure consumer data management by the iFA.